mark-verebelyi/mark-verebelyi.github.io/_pages/home.md

   #    url: "https://github.com/mmistakes/minimal-mistakes/"
 excerpt: "I'm an experienced engineering leader passionate about building high-performing, collaborative teams.
 I combine technical expertise with a focus on mentorship, clear communication, and sustainable solutions.
 I'm driven by a desire to help people grow and succeed, and I believe in creating an environment where everyone feels valued and empowered."
 intro:
-  - excerpt: "Welcome to my personal site!
+  - excerpt: "Welcome to my site!
 I'm glad you're here.
 Whether you're curious to learn more about me or want to get in touch, you've come to the right place."
 feature_row:
   - image_path: /assets/images/about.svg
     alt: "Stylized illustration of a person with four interconnected circles above their head, representing different life aspects."